 The Steering Committee reaches decisions through a consensus-building process, reflecting the values and ideals expressed in the Rural Compact.

 The Center for Rural Strategies serves as the fiscal agent for the Assembly and is responsible for programmatic and fiscal operations.
-The Center for Rural Strategies engages numerous organizational partners to carry out the work of the National Rural Assembly.
+The Center for Rural Strategies engages numerous organizational partners to carry out the work of the Rural Assembly.

 How can I participate?

-Endorse the Rural Compact, our central organizing document, which states the National Rural Assembly’s values and beliefs.
+Endorse the Rural Compact, our central organizing document, which states the Rural Assembly’s values and beliefs.
 And ask other individuals and organizations to consider endorsing the Rural Compact.

 Sign up to be a member and participant.
-By joining the National Rural Assembly, you’ll receive periodic updates on rural policy initiatives, funding opportunities, regional and national activities, and other rural news.
+By joining the Rural Assembly, you’ll receive periodic updates on rural policy initiatives, funding opportunities, regional and national activities, and other rural news.
 You’ll also get information about specific actions you can take on behalf of better rural policy.

-The National Rural Assembly began as part of the W.K.
+The Rural Assembly began as part of the W.K.
 Kellogg Foundation’s Rural People, Rural Policy initiative in 2007.
 That year, 350 rural leaders convened outside Washington, D.C., and used an interactive decision-making and discussion process to identify key challenges and opportunities for effective rural policy.

 A group of leaders emerged from this first convening to take these findings and make recommendations for further action.
-These groups formed into the National Rural Assembly Steering Committee.
-In 2008 the National Rural Assembly convened to endorse the Rural Compact and the Policy Opportunity Snapshots, which laid out policy recommendations for each of the four rural principles.
+These groups formed the Rural Assembly Steering Committee.
+In 2008 the Rural Assembly convened to endorse the Rural Compact and the Policy Opportunity Snapshots, which laid out policy recommendations for each of the four rural principles.
 In the following year, the Assembly presented these recommendations to the Executive and Legislative branches of the federal government and began laying plans for working to deepen policy makers’ knowledge about rural issues.